-- Contact a Heritage Adviser to conduct cultural heritage audits or carry out rehabilitation works to protect culturally sensitive areas on council-owned land.
+- Contact a Heritage Advisor to conduct cultural heritage audits or carry out rehabilitation works to protect culturally sensitive areas on council-owned land.

-- Use strategic planning tools such as the Aboriginal Heritage Planning Tool to protect places of significant Aboriginal cultural heritage.
+- Use strategic planning tools such as the Cultural Heritage Management Planning resources to protect places of significant Aboriginal cultural heritage.

 - Work with Registered Aboriginal Parties (RAPs) or engage the Victorian Aboriginal Cultural Heritage Council to actively protect significant Aboriginal cultural heritage in the municipality.

-- Share and promote Aboriginal Victoria’s Heritage Tools and Publications
+- Share and promote Aboriginal Victoria’s Heritage resources and publications